Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 back-to-front position
 : The follower and the leader face in the same direction while the follower stands in front of the leader while holding the leader's hand in a regular handhold at waist-level.

+leader left-shoulder lock position
+: A closed position variation.
+The leader stands face to face with the follower, but the leader is offset about one foot to the left of the follower because the leader holds the follower's right hand with the left hand from a shoulder lock position.
+The leader places the back of the right hand on the follower's right shoulder in order to lead a whip or some other pattern.
+This position can be reached by the leader by starting from an open position and performing a right side pass inside turn with a leader clockwise turn without releasing the follower's hand.

+leader right-shoulder lock position
+: A closed position variation.
+The leader stands face to face with the follower, but the leader is offset about one foot to the right of the follower because the leader holds the follower's left hand with the right hand from a shoulder lock position.
+The leader places the back of the left hand on the follower's left shoulder in order to lead a whip or some other pattern. [^1]

 ## Preparation variations

 A prep is used to rotate the follower clockwise or counter-clockwise.